 Buying corn on the cob can be expensive when it is not in season but canned corn is always ready to go.
 Canned corn can be added to most dishes to add a slightly sweet source of fiber and protein.
 Corn is also a good source of energy so its a good cheap food to buy to keep your grocery budget intact.

-Like green tea, coffee is a good stimulant that can help reduce your food cravings so you don’t eat too much.
+Like green tea, coffee and espresso is a good stimulant that can help reduce your food cravings so you don’t eat too much.
 There is also some evidence that a cup of coffee a day may reduce the risk of developing Alzheimer’s or Parkinson’s’.
 So add this one to you cheap foods list to save money.
 Want to make better coffee to save money instead of visiting your local cafe?
 Check out HeavenlyEspresso to learn all things about making affordable coffee from home.

 61. Frozen Brussels Sprouts